Xetera/ftp-uploader/README.md

 * FILE_NAME_LENGTH
   * The amount of random characters for the  file name to have.
 By default generates random alphanumeric, lower + capital letters.

+* UPLOAD_PATH
+	* The folder that you want the image to be uploaded to (root by default)

 ## Options
 * `-q` Makes output **quiet**